 Table 1.
-Types of Spinal Muscular Atrophy.2-5
+Types of Spinal Muscular Atrophy.4

-SMA Type Age at Features/Clinical Presentation Lifespan SMN2 Copy Onset Gene Number 0 Prenatal Severe hypotonia and weakness; respiratory failure at A few weeks to 0 to 1 birth.
-There is no achievement of motor milestones. < 6 months 1 < 6 months Poor muscle tone, lack of movement, and respiratory assistance needed at birth.
-Patients are never able to sit. < 2 years 1 to 2 2 Before 18 months Patients are able to sit.
+Age at Onset Features/Clinical Presentation Lifespan SMN2 Gene Copy Number Type 0 (< 1% of patients) Birth Severe hypotonia and weakness; respiratory failure at birth.
+There is no achievement of motor milestones.
+Patients will never be able to sit. < 6 months 1 Type 1 (50% to 60% of patients) < 6 months Poor muscle tone, lack of movement, and respiratory assistance is needed.
+Patients are never able to sit. < 2 years 1 to 2 for 80% of patients Type 2 (30% of patients) 7 to 18 months Patients are able to sit.
 However, patients are unable to walk or stand without assistance.
-75% of patients are alive at 25 years of age 2 to 3 3 > 18 months Walks independently but may lose this ability as the disease progresses.
-Normal 3 to 4 4 Adulthood Walk until adulthood.
-Normal ≥ 4
+Close to normal 2 to 3 for 90% of patients Type 3 (10% of patients) 18 months to 30 years Walks independently but may lose this ability as the disease progresses.
+Close to normal 3 to 5 for most patients Type 4 (< 1% of patients) > 18 years Walk until adulthood.
+Normal 4 for 75% of patients; 5 or 6 for 25% of patients

-SMA - Spinal muscular atrophy; SMN2 - Survival motor neuron 2.
+^{}Without disease-modifying treatment or mechanical ventilation; SMN2 - Survival motor neuron 2.

 Besides Spinraza, other therapies are available.
-Evrysdi[®] (risdiplam oral solution), a SMN2 splicing modifier, is indicated for the treatment of spinal muscular atrophy in pediatric and adult patients.7 The primary pivotal data include infantile-onset (Type 1) and later-onset (Type 2 and Type 3) spinal muscular atrophy primarily in children and adults up to 25 years of age.
+Evrysdi® (risdiplam oral solution), a SMN2 splicing modifier, is indicated for the treatment of spinal muscular atrophy in pediatric and adult patients.
+The primary pivotal data include infantile-onset (Type 1) and later-onset (Type 2 and Type 3) spinal muscular.
 Data are also available in presymptomatic infants who were genetically diagnosed with spinal muscular atrophy.

-Zolgensma® (onasemnogene abeparvovec-xioi intravenous infusion), an adeno-associated virus vector-based gene therapy, is indicated for the treatment of pediatric patients < 2 years of age with spinal muscular atrophy with bi-allelic mutations in the SMN1 gene.8 The agent works by providing a copy of the gene encoding the SMN protein, which increases its production.
+Zolgensma® (onasemnogene abeparvovec-xioi intravenous infusion), an adeno-associated virus vector-based gene therapy, is indicated for the treatment of spinal muscular atrophy with bi-allelic mutations in 10/02/2024 the SMN1 gene in pediatric patients < 2 years of age.
+The agent works by providing a copy of the gene encoding the SMN protein, which increases its production.
 Zolgensma is administered as a single-dose intravenous infusion over 60 minutes.
 Pivotal studies mainly involve infants with two or three SMN2 gene copies with primarily Type 1 or Type 2 disease.